floorford/bootcamp--week-09--react/scripts/06-pre-built-components/README.md

   	</Card>
 	```
 - We can see the syntax is slightly different, but again - follow the documentation to understand that, and note it works with our props just like it was our own component
+- Only difference between using these and our own, as we can't immediately see what goes on inside their components
+- We can check the source code in node_modules or the github repo to see this!
 - Mention React Native:
 	- The mobile phone app version of react, although react apps can exist on a mobile they run in a hidden browser
 	- A native app runs directly on the phone, compiles down to different code language than javascript depending on if the phone is iOS or android etc.